 From headless commerce to WordPress plug-ins to just using optimised landing pages within your existing ecommerce website, there are so many ways you can start building you visibility with content.
 But, you need to have a solid strategy and have a grasp on keyword research, distribution, and content production to make it work.” – Tracey Wallace, Founder, Doris Sleep

 3. “People think it will be voice search, but I believe AI integrating into sales funnels will have a much bigger impact on ecommerce.” – Gardner Park, SEO, signmojo

-6. “The imperative for ecommerce brands now and into the future is the maximization of advertising ROI.
-Beyond the obvious tactics of optimizing ad spend and targeting, ecommerce brands can also look at the consumer checkout experience as well as rapid-fire and highly available customer service to drive conversion of such valuable traffic.” – Eng Tan, CEO, Simplr
+6. “The imperative for ecommerce brands now and into the future is the maximisation of advertising ROI.
+Beyond the obvious tactics of optimising ad spend and targeting, ecommerce brands can also look at the consumer checkout experience as well as rapid-fire and highly available customer service to drive conversion of such valuable traffic.” – Eng Tan, CEO, Simplr

 Customer experience trends

 1. “Today, people instantly share their shopping experiences with millions: good and bad.
 For ecommerce brands, this means the focus should be on how they can guarantee a memorable experience for each purchase.

 The biggest impact on revenue will come from optimising every single interaction with the brand, making it personal, relevant, and delightful.
 We see more and more ecommerce brands collecting feedback from customers to find pain points in the purchase process, in order to really nail the online shopping experience.” – Alyona Medelyan, CEO, Thematic